Orbital

 Beneath the Surface

-An Interactive Installation for MIT Media Lab
+An Interactive Installation for Knockdown Center

 How do we perceive the invisible systems that sustain life?